home

 key management, and encryption/decryption, with all available algorithms.

-.
-So you can use it exactly like you would use a dict
+UserDict subclass, which is very similar to a standard dict.
+So you can use it exactly like you would use a dict:

 you can access its members, dump it back as JSON, etc. The same is true for Signed or Encrypted Json Web tokens in JSON